-

 Rutgers Researchers Aim to 'Edit' Proteins in Humans and Attain Insight into Illness

-Rutgers researchers are seeking to develop the technology to modify or “edit” protein molecules in the body. -
+Rutgers researchers are seeking to develop the technology to modify or “edit” protein molecules in the body—an advance that could spur major breakthroughs in human health. -

 Rutgers English Professor Developing Digital Bibliography of Black Authors and Print Work

 Meredith McGill is co-director in the development of an innovative digital database dedicated to the study of Black-authored and Black-published books, magazines, and newspapers.
-The project, which recently received a Mellon grant, seeks to remedy the dearth of accurate, organized data about Black print.
-“I am tremendously excited by what this grant will bring to Rutgers and the many kinds of collaboration it will make possible,” says McGill, chair of the Department of English. -
+The project, which recently received a Mellon grant, seeks to remedy the dearth of accurate, organized data about Black print. -

 Bildner Center Marks 25 Years as Intellectual Hub at Rutgers

-The Bildner Center, a cornerstone of Jewish intellectual and cultural life at Rutgers University, marks 25th anniversary year. -
+The Bildner Center, a cornerstone of Jewish intellectual and cultural life at Rutgers University, is kicking off its 25th anniversary year with a Sept.
+18 talk by noted author and journalist Gal Beckerman.